3-Day Mumbai Itinerary | India

 Where to Stay in Mumbai

-Remember when travelling in India as a woman that you need to consider carefully what you wear in order to be respectful of the culture.
+Remember when travelling in India as a woman you need to consider carefully what you wear in order to be respectful of the culture.
 Paroma from Year of the Monkey has written a practical guide on what to wear in India for female tourists.

 Have you been to Mumbai recently?
 If so have we missed anything important that may be good for others to add to their itinerary?